 Prioritize and manage workload to meet critical project milestones and deadlines.

 Attention to detail.

-Maintain confidentiality related to sensitive University matters such as, strategic initiatives, trade secrets, quiet periods, and scientific discoveries yet to be put in the public domain.
+Confidentiality related to sensitive University matters such as, strategic initiatives, trade secrets, quiet periods, and scientific discoveries yet to be put in the public domain.

-Occasional late night and/or weekend hours.
+Work on a flexible schedule, which will include occasional late night and/or weekend hours.

 Remote work options are available for this position.

 Remote position option with occasional in-person meeting attendance.

 The University of Chicago is an Affirmative Action/Equal Opportunity/Disabled/Veterans Employer and does not discriminate on the basis of race, color, religion, sex, sexual orientation, gender identity, national or ethnic origin, age, status as an individual with a disability, protected veteran status, genetic information, or other protected classes under the law.
 For additional information please see the University's Notice of Nondiscrimination.

 Staff Job seekers in need of a reasonable accommodation to complete the application process should call 773-702-5800 or submit a request via the Applicant Inquiry Form.